Nano Augmentation: A Reality?

 Redefining the Nano Augmentation word, they are the nano implants that replace the existing problematic interface, and serve as the new upgraded interface with many added functionalities.
 Using the concept of Nano Biology, they can also act as cell replacements in the near future.

 A Nano implant is generally manufactured from inorganic materials such as silicon or germanium with the help of nano technology.
 They consist of Power supply, Communicator module, Chemical synthesizers, Nucleus probe with sensors and mechanical effectors and a virus detector/eliminator.
-The functionality of the implants are hard coded into them.
+The functionality of the implants are hard-coded into them.

 These nano implants are then surgically placed into the required body parts.
 The bottom line here lies in establishing a clear communication link between human nerves and the implant’s communicator module.
 These communications are enhanced using partially invasive Brain Computer Interface (BCI) methods or Biosensors.
 Partially invasive BCI means that the implants are not inserted into the brain or the said body part, instead, the implants are just glazed into the surface of the brain or the said body part.
-Hence forth, it is necessary that the implant must depict an almost artificial neuron behavior, as for real time communication process it is mandatory to instigate an artificial immune & communication system.
+Hence forth, it is necessary that the implant must depict an almost artificial neuron behavior, as for real-time communication process it is mandatory to instigate an artificial immune & communication system.
 That’s because it’s our body’s immune system that acts as an interface between the human thought process and the neurons.
 We seek to inject this natural interface with our artificial one, so as to grasp the human thought process and transform it into digital commands via Nano Implants.
-Hence forth, the nano implants, at it’s basic, must depict artificial neuron behavior as far as possible.
+Hence forth, the nano implants, at its basic, must depict artificial neuron behavior as far as possible.

 The communication process of body and hardware would happen between the tendrils of human neurons and the implants, much like the neurons interact with other cells.
 Nerve signals generated by action potentials and electrical energies generated by brain cortex, or specific area of brains would be detected by Bio sensors, and then transferred to the Communication module inside the nano implants for feedback.
 The implants would generate a similar target signal to interact with the human body.
-Broadly speaking again, a similiar kind of interface would be formed between human thought and artificial implants, much as the interface that is formed between human thought and neurons.
+Broadly speaking again, a similar kind of interface would be formed between human thought and artificial implants, much as the interface that is formed between human thought and neurons.

 Once the implants are in place, they are activated to connect digitally with the cyber world.
 Here, the communication process with the global net happens with the help of Wi-Fi, or more specifically, Radio Waves.
 Hence, a proper interface is established between the cyber world, the physical world and the human body.